 There is no perfect focal length and every focal length has its pros and cons.

-The 50mm focal length certainly has a unique set of pros and cons.
+50mm street photography certainly has a unique set of pros and cons.
 In this section, I’ll lay out the reason for shooting with a 50mm lens when doing street photography.

-One of the best things about using 50mm lenses for street photography is that it gives you a relatively comfortable distance between you and your subjects.
+One of the best things about using 50mm street photography is that it gives you a relatively comfortable distance between you and your subjects.
+It makes practicing street photography etiquette easier.

 The 50mm focal length is by no means a telephoto lens, but you don’t have to get right up on your subjects either.
 When filling a side of a frame with a subject, I’d say you probably have to be about 2 or 3 meters away.